VedantCore/intellilearn/README.md

 # IntelliLearn by MIT-ADT

-IntelliLearn is an AI-powered Smart Campus platform designed for MIT-ADT University, built using React, Tailwind CSS, and shadcn/ui.
+IntelliLearn is an AI-powered Smart Campus platform designed for MIT-ADT University, built using REACT, TailwindCSS, and shadcn/ui UI elements.
 It integrates an AI-driven chatbot and ERP access to provide instant academic and administrative support, helping students save time, reduce stress, and enhance their learning experience.

 ---